 Why would Herod wait until after the gentile Christians celebrated a holiday?
 That doesn’t make any sense.
 He was killing Christians, not Jews.
 He was out to please the Jews, not the gentiles.
 That is why he waited until he had their full attention, after the passover.
-Why would a guy out to kill Christians wait until after the celebrated Easter to kill them in front of the Jews who did not celebrate Easter?
+Why would a guy killing Christians wait until after they celebrated Easter to kill them in front of the Jews who did not celebrate Easter?
 The logic is not there.

 4. Don’t pay attention to one who is wearing gay clothes (James 2:3)

 Even more special than 400 year old translation mistakes is when the actual translation sound like a 5th grader’s joke.
 That is exactly what happened in James 2:3 when James is giving instructions for people not to give special treatment to those who are dressed in fine clothes.
 Unless you’re reading the KJV; than it’s gay clothes.

 Lets be realistic here.
 In 1611 gay meant something different.
 It meant happy, bright, or radiant.
 Therefore, the translation was not actually that far off.
 It was a fairly good translation for it’s day.
 The real issue that the KJV has kept the gay clothes rendering for over 400 years.
 Why would any Bible translation do this?
 Why the heck not?!
 Contextualization means nothing when you have the only God- ordained translation in English, right?